chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/6_failure_injection_az.md

 #### 6.2.4 AZ failure injection - conclusion

 This similarity between **scenario 1** and the EC2 failure test, and between **scenario 2** and the RDS failure test is illustrative of how an AZ failure impacts your system.
 The resources in that AZ will have no or limited availability.
 With the strong partitioning and isolation between Availability Zones however, resources in the other AZs continue to provide your service with needed functionality. **Scenario 1** results in loss of the load balancer and web server capabilities in one AZ, while **Scenario 2** adds to that the additional loss of the data tier.
 By ensuring that every tier of your system is in multiple AZs, you create a partitioned architecture resilient to failure.

+Our **hypothesis** is confirmed:
+> Hypothesis: If an entire Availability Zone dies, then availability will not be impacted

 #### 6.2.5 AZ failure recovery